TolisSth/glurm/README.md

 # GLURM
 ### Graphical Linux Utility for Resource Management
-A web app to manager slurm
+A web app to manage slurm